Welcome to

 Regex Pattern-Based Exclusion

 Users can also exclude files based on regex patterns.
-Similar to the glob pattern-based exclusion, the UI provides a separate text box for each entry which are then combined into a string array, validated and forwarded to the agent.
+Similar to the glob pattern-based exclusion, the UI provides a separate text box for each entry which is then combined into a string array, validated, and forwarded to the agent.
 If a pattern cannot be validated, the UI will display an error.
 For further information about regex patterns, rclone offers detailed documentation for regular expressions.

 Limitations